ahmed-AEK/Simple_Dynamic_Simulator/docs/technical_specs.md

 1. A toolBar
 2. A tools Bar
 3. A "Scene" in the middle
-4. A "pallete" of nodes on the right to pick new nodes from
+4. A "palette" of nodes on the right to pick new nodes from
 5. A Properties panel on the Right too.
-6. both the Pallete and the properties windows will be in a tabbed window.
+6. both the Palette and the properties windows will be in a tabbed window.

 The properties window will contain